-Phrenology is now largely regarded as an obsolete and curious amalgamation of primitive neuroanatomy and moralising.
+Phrenology is now largely regarded as an obsolete and curious amalgamation of primitive neuroanatomy, pseudoscience and Conservative moralising.

-Any system of belief that rests on the classification of physical or socioeconomic “characteristics”, linking them with alleged personality traits, is almost always used to stigmatise, to justify prejudice, inequality, social stratification and the artificial ranking of human worth.
+Any system of belief that rests on the classification of physical or other distinctive “characteristics”, including speculation about personality “traits” being related to socioeconomic status, is almost always used to stigmatise, to justify prejudice, inequality, social stratification and the artificial ranking of human worth.
 And sometimes, this process results in genocide, as Gordon Allport recognised, when he identified the political and psychosocial processes unfolding stage by stage that resulted in the growth of prejudice and ultimately, the Holocaust.